openstack/openstack-manuals/doc/admin-guide-cloud/source/identity_concepts.rst

 Role
     A personality with a defined set of user rights and privileges to perform a specific set of operations.
-The Identity service issues a token that includes a list of roles to a user.
-When a user calls a service, that service interprets the set of user roles and determines to which operations or resources each role grants access.
+The Identity service issues a token to a user that includes a list of roles.
+When a user calls a service, that service interprets the user role set, and determines to which operations or resources each role grants access.